Miraculous spookiness

 [6] A natural question to ask next would be, can our representation handle combining two rotations?
 The answer is yes, but we shall avoid digressing

-[5] Animation of Diract belt trick by J. Hise
+[7] Animation of Dirac belt trick by J. Hise